examdawn/content/NEP2020/2024/BCA/3rdsem/addEng/assignments/shortStory.md

 <!-- Rising Action -->

 Eren was no fool, he knew the other villagers were actively taking advantage of him - skimming him for prices and sending him for silly fetch quests and such but he had to hunt for the sake of his ill sister.
-He met with the local librarian who was taking care of them both and the local bard at the tavern who was the librarian's brother.
+He met with the local librarian who was taking care of them both and the local bard at the tavern who was the librarian's brother, Aether.
 Lumine, the librarian, asked them to venture out into the wilderness to hunt a few boars for money so he could buy some medicine for his sister.
 He readily agreed since they were the only ones who readily accepted Eren and Tina and therefore deeply trusted them.

 <!-- Tina = sis
 Lumine = librarian